A 103-year-old World War II veteran finally gets his combat medals, 75 years later - KTVZ

 A 103-year-old World War II veteran is finally being honored for his time in the military — 75 years later.

-Peter Fantasia, of Somerville, Massachusetts, received eight medals including the Bronze Star, Good Conduct Medal, and American Defense Service Medal.
-US Representative Seth Moulton presented him with the medals at a special ceremony on Monday.
+Peter Fantasia, of Somerville, Massachusetts, received eight medals including the Bronze Star, Good Conduct Medal and American Defense Service Medal.
+US Rep. Seth Moulton presented him with the medals at a special ceremony Monday.

 Fantasia was captured in Rodalbe, France, in 1944 while tending to a wounded sergeant and lieutenant in a foxhole and was held as a prisoner of war until he was liberated by Russian forces on April 28, 1945.